 The leg is the cut that most people will think of when they think of roast lamb, and deservedly so.
 Whilst it can’t quite rival the flavour of the shoulder, it is still highly flavoursome, and wonderfully diverse for cooking.
 It can be cooked on the bone either pink, or slow cooked until the bone pulls away, or with the bone removed it makes a tender easy cut roast or leg steaks.

-At the base of the leg you’ll find the shank which is sometimes removed from the leg, but usually left attached.
+At the base of the leg you’ll find the shank which is sometimes removed from the leg, but often left attached.
 If sold individually it will be on the bone, and requires low, slow cooking in plenty of liquid; ideal for an economical Irish Stew.